Hiking through history

 Quality services and beautiful ambiance

-This is the perfect tour for hiking enthusiasts, seeking beautiful scenery, relaxation and comfort in the tranquil beauty of the North Iceland countryside.
+This is the perfect tour for hiking enthusiasts seeking beautiful scenery, relaxation and comfort in the tranquil beauty of the North Icelandic countryside.

 - All meals for the duration of the tour (buffet breakfast, packed lunches, and gourmet three-course dinners)